Skip to main content

 Clerkship

 Third-year students on the Minot Campus receive neurology education over three months by participating in an integrated longitudinal curriculum.
+The four core objectives for the neurology clerkship are to:

 1. Learn to perform a complete neurologic examination.